 For more dementia care resources and educational materials, reach out to JFS Care.
 We are also always here to deliver senior home care in Burbank and the nearby areas with specialized in-home dementia care that helps make life the best it can be for anyone with Alzheimer’s and the families who love them, through services such as:

 - Specialized, compassionate assistance with the unique challenges of dementia, such as aggression, wandering, sundowning, and so much more

 - Help with safe bathing and other personal care needs

 - Household chores and meals to allow members of the family to enjoy more high quality time with the older adult they love

 - And so much more

-Contact us online or reach out to us at 213-383-2273 to find the best possible quality of life for someone you love with dementia.
-We’re happy to schedule a free in-home consultation and discuss why we’re the top provider of in-home care in Burbank, CA and the nearby areas.
+Contact us online or reach out to us at 213-383-2273 to find the best possible quality of life for someone you love with dementia or to learn about our other services for senior home care in Burbank and the surrounding communities.
+We’re happy to schedule a free in-home consultation and discuss why we’re the top provider of in-home care.